BioKT/PLUMED-docs/docs/replicas.md

 The first step is hence to scale the interactions, and in order to do this, we use PLUMED `partial_tempering' program.
-Because we are running multiple replicas, each with a different scaling, the command will be run inside a (Python)
+Because we are running multiple replicas, each with a different scaling, the command will be run inside a loop in the following Python script:

- loop:
+    import sys, os

+    gro = "alaTB_ff03_tip3p_npt.gro"
+    toppp = "alaTB_ff03_tip3p_pp.top"
+    mdp = "sd_nvt.mdp"

     # scale solute interactions
     nrep = 4
     tmax = 1000